 So, in order to ward off any blistering and peeling, as I could tell it was going to be bad, I thought I’d try some good ole apple cider vinegar (ACV), aloe and lavender oil.
 Those of you who’ve been around here for a while know how much I love ACV – it was one of the very first things I wrote about and continues to be one of the most popular posts on the blog two years later!
 I’ve also written about how I use it on me and my kids when we get any kind of insect bite – it really helps to stop the itching.
 And of course, how I use it as a conditioner for my hair as part of the no-poo method!

 Naturally, I turned back to it for help and it delivered.
-I’ve sprayed this on my sunburn about four times in one day and had no blistering.
-It even took away the pain!
+I’ve sprayed this on my toasted skin about four times and it really helped!

 Now, I just threw this together in a glass spray bottle and didn’t measure, but it’s about…